An intact jug showed virginity; a broken vessel denoted loss of virginity

 His original name was Giovanni Francesco Barbieri.
 1657

 Abraham raises one hand in a gesture of rejection.
-With the other, he points in the direction Hagar and their little son must go – out into the unforgiving desert.
-Hagar’s demeanor is one of reproach – she and her child are being treated unjustly.
-Sarah pointedly turns her back on what is happening.
-The scene and its message are painted with clarity and simplicity.
+With the other, he points in the direction that Hagar and their little son must go – out into the unforgiving desert.

 Il Guercino’s paintings are like watered-down Caravaggios.
 They have luscious colouring and consummate technique, but they somehow lack the impact of a Caravaggio painting, that ability to reach out and smack us in the eye.
 Nevertheless, they are beautiful, balanced, and perhaps more quietly thought-provoking.